vsem/vsem/README.txt

 run('VSEMROOT/toolbox/vsem_setup')

-to the to Matlab 'startup.m' file, usually located in

-MATLABROOT/toolbox/local

-where MATLABROOT is the path to your MATLAB directory.
+to the to Matlab 'startup.m' file, usually located in MATLABROOT/toolbox/local where MATLABROOT is the path to your MATLAB directory.
-Note that if startup.m cannot be found, you have to simply create one by yourself with your favourite text editor, locate it where MATLAB can see it (e.g., in MATLABROOT/toolbox/local) and add the
+Note that if 'startup.m' cannot be found, you have to simply create one by yourself with your favourite text editor, locate it where MATLAB can see it (e.g., in MATLABROOT/toolbox/local) and add the